kylesluder/objc-namespaces/README.md

 **Rationale**: It's not the goal to make life hard for Objective-C++ developers, but it's likewise not the goal to make Objective-C developers deal with all the intricacies of C++ namespaces, or (potentially worse) just a subset of them.

-The Default Namespace
+The Global Namespace
 =====

-There exists one namespace named `default` namespace to which all classes, categories, and protocols are assumed to belong unless otherwise specified.
+There exists one namespace called the _global namespace_ to which all classes, categories, and protocols are assumed to belong unless otherwise specified.
 The contents of this namespace are visible from every scope.
 (See "Namespace Scopes and the `@using` Directive").

 **Rationale:** This namespace exists primarily to support interoperating with existing code that is not namespace-aware.
 In particular, to remain compatible with existing code, framework classes should remain in the default namespace while their private methods should be moved to categories in a private namespace.